How visionary is your vision statement?

 This isn’t consultant speak.
 Or touchy-feely mumbo jumbo.
 The power of vision has been proven in business literature.
 The research in Built to Last demonstrated that companies with a clear vision have outperformed competitors by a factor of 12 since 1925.
 Forbes determined that employees who find their company’s vision to be meaningful have average engagement scores of 68%.
 While the average for those who don’t is just 16%.

-Most nonprofit and social enterprise leaders have a vision.
+Most nonprofit and foundation leaders have a vision.
 But that doesn’t mean they have a good vision statement.
 And simply having a vision statement doesn’t mean it’s visionary.
 So why are many vision statements flawed?

 “Where there is no vision, there is no hope.”